kucukogul/kucukogul/README.md

 ## Hi There!
-I'm Huseyin Kucukogul 👋
+I'm Hüseyin Küçükoğul 👋

 Junior data scientist with a solid foundation in statistics, machine learning and big data, eager to apply and expand skills in real-world projects.